zweed4u/SnapSave/README.md

 * Requires network sniffing to obtain necessary values of fields in the POST form used in viewing a snap
 * Adds required headers to return the snap binary blob in jpg form

+Tested on v9.14.2.0 via iOS 8.1.2
+9.20.X supports ca pinning which kills traffic sniffing.
+Downgrade to an earlier ipa.
+However, a ping request is observable and returns.
+See png
 Future updates will allow more flexiblity in locale as well as allow for story downloads amongst other things.

 Contact/Follow: [@ZWeed4U](http://www.twitter.com/zweed4u)